rikedyp/documentation/release-notes/docs/minor-updates.md

 The rules around whether a syntactically-invalid function can be fixed have been tightened to prevent functions with unmatched parentheses from being fixed.

 [`)SAVE`](../../language-reference-guide/system-commands/save/)
 On platforms other than Microsoft Windows, you can no longer overwrite a workspace that was saved with an earlier version of Dyalog without using the `-force` option.
+This was already required on Microsoft Windows.